spathak2910/lab1-user-manual/manual.md

 **Author:** Siddhi Pathak

-**Version:** 1.0
+**Version:** 1.0.1

 ---

 ## Overview

-This short user manual describes how to install, run, and test the Demo Application provided for Lab 1.
+This revised user manual describes how to install, run, and test the Demo Application provided for Lab 1.
 The goal is to give a clear, minimal set of steps so a new user can get the app running and understand its basic features.

 ## Features